1922 regnal list of Ethiopia: Origins and alleged antiquity

 The goal of the 1922 regnal list was to showcase the immense longevity of the Ethiopian monarchy.
-The list does this by providing precise dates over 6,300 years and drawing upon various historical traditions from both within Ethiopia and outside of Ethiopia.
+The list does this by providing precise dates spanning 6,300 years and drawing upon various historical traditions from both within and outside Ethiopia.

 Multiple versions of the regnal list are known to exist.
 Tafari's regnal list has 313 numbered monarchs from 4530 BC to 1779 AD (E.C.) while Taye Gabra Mariam's version of the list continued up to contemporary times to include influential Rases of the Zemene Mesafint and emperors who had reigned since the time of Tewodros II.

 The first three dynasties (4530–982 BC) of the list are mostly legendary and take various elements from the Bible, as well as Ancient Egyptian, Nubian, Greek, Coptic and Arab sources.
-Many of the monarchs of the Menelik dynasty (982 BC–AD 920) appear on Ethiopian regnal lists written before 1922, but these lists often contradict each other and many of the kings themselves are not archeologically verified, though in some cases their existence is confirmed by Aksumite coinage.
+Many of the monarchs of the Menelik dynasty (982 BC–AD 920) appear on Ethiopian regnal lists written before 1922.
+Still, these lists often contradict each other, and many of the kings themselves are not archeologically verified, though in some cases their existence is confirmed by Aksumite coinage.
 Many of the historically verified rulers of the Ag'azyan (1985–982 BC) and Menelik dynasties did not rule over the region of modern Ethiopia but rather over Egypt and/or Nubia.
 It is only from the mid-1st century onward that the monarchs are certainly Aksumite or "Abyssinian" in origin.

-Each monarch on the list has their respective reign dates and number of years listed.
+Each monarch on the list has their respective reign dates and the number of years in their reign listed.
 Two columns of reign dates were used in the list.
 One column uses dates according to the Ethiopian calendar, while the other column lists the "Year of the World", placing the creation of the world in 5500 BC.
 Other Ethiopian texts and documents have also placed a similar date for the creation of the world.
 The dating of 5500 BC as the creation of the world was influenced by calculations from the Alexandrian and Byzantine eras which placed the world's creation in 5493 BC and 5509 BC respectively.

 Authorship

-Neither Tafari Makonnen nor Charles Rey explicitly stated who wrote the regnal list originally or who supplied Tafari with a copy of it.
-Both Heruy Wolde Selassie and Alaqa Taye Gabra Mariam included versions of the list in their work, however there is clear evidence that a large part of the list's early sections is lifted from the work of an obscure French historian named Louis J. Morié.
+Neither Tafari Makonnen nor Charles Rey explicitly stated who originally wrote the regnal list or who supplied Tafari with a copy.
+Both Heruy Wolde Selassie and Alaqa Taye Gabra Mariam included versions of the list in their work; there is clear evidence that a large part of the list's early sections was lifted from the work of an obscure French historian, Louis J. Morié.